eugeniosp3/video-game-store/README.md

    ```

 # THINGS TO ADD
-Interactive table that shows items in cart
+<br>Interactive table that shows items in cart
-Buttons to remove items from cart, from this table
+<br>Buttons to remove items from cart, from this table
-Text letting the user know they need to double click somewhere to add the item to cart
+<br>Text letting the user know they need to double click somewhere to add the item to cart
-Fix the scrollbar on non Mac computers - it looks ugly
+<br>Fix the scrollbar on non Mac computers - it looks ugly
-Responsive to any viewport/resolution
+<br>Responsive to any viewport/resolution